Winnie0313/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 that allows users to shop plants.
+A mini e-commerce application built with Rails 6.1 that allows users to shop plants and admin to manage products.

 ## Final Product